ckeditor/ckeditor5/docs/framework/index.md

 # CKEditor&nbsp;5 Framework overview

 CKEditor&nbsp;5 is a project that allows you to quickly and easily initialize one of the many types of editors it offers in your application.
 At the same time, it is a framework for creating custom-tailored rich-text editing solutions.
-The former requirement is met thanks to the {@link getting-started/legacy-getting-started/predefined-builds predefined CKEditor&nbsp;5 builds}.
+The former requirement is met thanks to the editor type presets.
 The latter &ndash; thanks to CKEditor&nbsp;5 Framework.

 CKEditor&nbsp;5 Framework is a highly-flexible and universal platform that provides a set of components allowing you to create any kind of rich text editing solution.
 It enables the building of different, custom-tailored editors that suit specific needs.
 It also provides tools for the creation and integration of user-made features and for customizing existing ones.